Brianon97/theptapp/README.md

 - Changing it would break the library's functionality This warning is cosmetic and doesn't impact user experience

 ## AI Usage
-- Generated `Booking` model with proper fields
+- Co pilot assisted in creating a `Booking` model with proper fields
-- Suggested admin list display and filters
+- Suggested semantic HTML improvements
 - Helped write form validation logic
 - Created unit test skeleton

 ## Deployment and Hosting

 **Live Application:** https://theptapp-351a22750912.herokuapp.com/